 Science-fiction writers have long been predicting that robots will take over the world, and those predictions could soon come true in the lucrative investment advice market.

-Recent years have seen the emergence of digital financial advisors – known as robo advisors – which take advantage of modern technology to offer low-cost investment management services.
-In this guide we explain how robo advisors work and how you can compare the services offered by different providers.
+Recent years have seen the emergence of digital financial advisers — known as robo-advisors — which take advantage of modern technology to offer low-cost investment management services.
+Here’s how robo-advisors work and ha look at the services offered by different providers.

 Betterment's automatic investment site aims to improve your returns and support good financial habits with passive investing and financial planning support.

-A robo advisor uses complex algorithms and technology to perform many of the same services as a traditional financial advisor.
-These digital advisors can provide financial plans to consumers and automatically manage their investments.
+A robo-advisor uses complex algorithms and technology to perform many of the same services as a traditional financial adviser.
+These digital advisers can provide financial plans to consumers and automatically manage their investments.

-Digital advice services are based more on building and maintaining a portfolio than providing strategic advice, so there will still be a place for traditional financial advisors in the future – in fact, the advantages the technology presents could be very useful tools for financial advisors.
+Digital advice services are based more on building and maintaining a portfolio than providing strategic advice, so there will still be a place for traditional financial advisers in the future – in fact, the advantages the technology presents could be very useful tools for financial advisers.

-Unlike a traditional financial advisor, a robo advisor isn’t influenced by emotion when making trades — it relies solely on algorithms and mathematical models to determine the right asset allocations for investors.
+Unlike a traditional financial adviser, a robo-advisor isn’t influenced by emotion when making trades — it relies solely on algorithms and mathematical models to determine the right asset allocations for investors.
 They’re also much cheaper, with robo advice available for as little as one-tenth of the cost of receiving advice the old-fashioned way.